 It’s good with or without the chocolate chips added to the top (although my personal preference is probably easy to guess!), and my favorite way to eat this banana bread is either topped with Coconut Butter or my homemade Healthy Nutella.

-It’s also still perfectly delicious to eat plain if you want to skip the frosting altogether.
+It’s also still perfectly good to eat plain if you want to skip the frosting altogether.

 The addition of yogurt to the recipe adds even more softness without weighing this bread down, and it’s sweetened with pure maple syrup instead of refined sugar.
 Thanks to the extra banana, the bread needs just half a cup of sweetener for the entire recipe—half of what is called for in banana bread recipes from Martha Stewart, Food Network, Rachael Ray, Betty Crocker, etc.

-While I normally use my own vegan Homemade Greek Yogurt when I make this recipe, it works perfectly fine with non-Greek yogurt as well.
-You can even change up the flavor if you want by using strawberry yogurt, peach yogurt, or even blueberry yogurt for a fun and subtle flavor twist.
+While I normally use my own vegan Homemade Greek Yogurt when I make this recipe, it works fine with non-Greek yogurt as well.
+Readers have successfully used coconutmilk yogurt, cashew yogurt, soy yogurt, and almondmilk yogurt in this recipe, so feel free to use whatever type you wish.
+You can even change up the flavor if you want by using strawberry, peach, or even blueberry yogurt for a fun and subtle flavor twist.

 Healthy Banana Bread